chrisgreg/hive/README.md

 1. We define an agent `ContentFilterIdentifier` that uses LLM routing to determine if content should be filtered or passed.
 2. The `llm_routing` macro is used to configure the LLM model and provide a custom prompt.
-3. In `handle_task/1`, we use `Hive.LLM.Router.determine_outcome/3` to get the LLM's decision.
+3. In `handle_task/1`, we use `Hive.LLM.Router.determine_outcome/2` to get the LLM's decision and mutate the data accordingly before passing it to the next agent.
-4. Based on the LLM's decision, we route the content to either the `Filter` or `Pass` outcome.

 ### Integration with Instructor

-Hive uses [Instructor](https://github.com/instructor-ai/instructor-elixir) under the hood for structured LLM outputs.
+Hive uses [Instructor_Ex](https://github.com/thmsmlr/instructor_ex) under the hood for structured LLM outputs.
 The `Hive.LLM.Router` automatically creates an Instructor-compatible schema for the LLM's decision:

 ```elixir
 defmodule Hive.LLM.Router.Decision do